Berserk (manga): Frequency

 Berserk is known for its frequent and often extended hiatuses, which date back to late 2006.
-Following a pause, three consecutive chapters depicting Guts' childhood were published from June 8 to July 13, 2012.
+Following a pause, three consecutive chapters depicting Guts's childhood were published from June 8 to July 13, 2012.
 The main storyline resumed eight months later on October 12, before another hiatus began after a chapter was published on December 28.
-Miura then paused the series to work on the six-chapter mini-series Giganto Maxia.
+Miura then paused the series to work on the six-chapter miniseries Giganto Maxia.
 Berserk subsequently published chapters intermittently from April 11 to September 26, 2014.

 After a 10-month hiatus, the manga resumed on July 24, 2015, publishing monthly until November 27, before entering another hiatus.
 It was published monthly again from June 24 to September 23, 2016, before pausing once more.
 The series resumed from March 24 to June 23, 2017, and then published monthly from December 22, 2017, to May 25, 2018.
 A single chapter was published on August 24, 2018, followed by an eight-month hiatus.
 Two chapters were published on April 26 and August 23, 2019.
 Three chapters followed on April 24, July 22, and October 23, 2020.
 The final chapter published during Miura's lifetime was released on January 22, 2021.